microsoft/pxt-arcade/docs/courses/csintro1/motion/overlap1.md

 # Activity: Sprite Overlap & Events - Part 1

-Once the sprites are moving, the next step is to detect when sprites interact with other objects.
+Once the sprites are moving, the next step is to detect when they interact with other objects.
 Overlap is the primary way in which we can make sprites interact with each other.

 We can assign events to overlaps between sprites of different (or even the same) ``||sprites:kind||``, adding behaviors such as scoring points, destroying an object, starting an animation, and much more.